The IELTS reading test has 3 sections.

 The IELTS academic readings are longer and use more complex vocabulary, sometimes there may be a diagram to complete or some kind of chart.
 Academic topics are taken from scientific journals or magazines for example.

-Here are two free online IELTS reading tests from the British Council.
+Free online IELTS reading tests from the British Council.

 What type of questions are there in the IELTS reading exam?